clio-lang/clio/docs/source/tutorial/import.rst

     import "./greetings" as g
     -- OR
-    from "greetings" import * as g
+    from "./greetings" import * as g

     export fn main argv:
       "World" -> g.hello